MhmRhm/asio-recipes/README.md

 ## First Step

+One man's final step is another man's first step.
 After developing your library using this template, your users will need to add it as an external dependency.
 One easy way to do this is by using CMake's `FetchContent`.
-This template has already set things up, so your users can add your library like this:
+This template has already set things up, so your users can add your library like
+this:

 ```cmake
 # CMakeLists.txt